top of page

 Recent Good News Outcomes for Democrats

-Montana: State Court ruled in favor of young people who alleged the state violated their rights to a “clean and healthful environment “ by promoting the use of fossil fuels.
+The Montana: State Court ruled in favor of young people who alleged the state violated their rights to a “clean and healthful environment “ by promoting the use of fossil fuels.
 The ruling is one of the strongest decisions ever addressing climate change in this coal producing state.
-Washington Post.com 8/14/23
+Washington Post.com, 8/14/23

-Ohio: In a special election in early August, 57% of voters defeated a Republican - sponsored referendum which would have made it difficult to place an abortion rights amendment on the November ‘23 ballot.
+Ohio: In a special election in early August, 57% of voters defeated a Republican-sponsored referendum which would have made it difficult to place an abortion rights amendment on the November ‘23 ballot.
 Columbus Dispatch, 8/8/23.

-While appeals and remapping continue in many cases (e.g., North Carolina), litigation to date has resulted in redrawn maps in Alaska, Maryland, New York, North Carolina, Ohio and South Carolina.
-Critical states like Georgia and Pennsylvania remain unresolved.
+While appeals and remapping continue in many cases (e.g., North Carolina,) litigation to date has resulted in redrawn maps in Alaska, Maryland, North Carolina, Ohio, and South Carolina.
+Critical states like New York and Florida remain unresolved.
+“Redistricting Litigation Roundup,” Brennan Center for Justice, updated 7/7/23.

 The Big Political Picture This Election Cycle: